 As part of its non-discrimination policy, all divisions and campuses of Harrison College will provide reasonable accommodations to qualified individuals with a disability participating in the school’s programs.
 Accommodations include, for example, changes or modifications, which can facilitate enjoyment of equal opportunity participation in the school’s programs by individuals with a disability.

 Documentation on Accommodation Request

 Students have the responsibility to identify the particular disability at issue and to request an accommodation.
 All requests for accommodations are determined on a case-by-case basis.
 A student who self-identifies or discloses information that he or she has a disability and requests an accommodation must provide supporting documentation and identify the appropriate accommodation being requested.
-Read our Guidelines for Documentation of a Disability or contact a student affairs specialist.
+Read our Guidelines for Documentation of a Disability.

 Identifying a Reasonable Accommodation

 Once a student self-identifies or voluntarily discloses that he or she has a disability, asks to be accommodated and provides the required documentation, we will make an effort to reasonably accommodate the student.

 Course objectives and essential skill achievement levels cannot be waived or otherwise modified as effective, reasonable accommodations.
 Any modifications in the manner in which a course is conducted are restricted to changes in the format of instruction or evaluation.
 Such modifications must not change the academic standards or basic content of the course.
 Reasonable accommodations may include academic modifications, exam modifications and auxiliary services.
 Other possible accommodations may include, for example, extra time on exams, note takers, readers and/or reduced course loads.